getsentry/sentry-docs/src/collections/_documentation/guides/getting-started/index.md

 ### > **What's in a Project?**

-A Project is a logical entity that connects between the errors in your application (or a part of it) to the team members assigned to it.
+A Project is a logical entity that connects between the errors in your application (or a part of it) to the team members assigned to that project.
 The **Project Settings** configuration determines

 - Which errors should be ingested into your Sentry account and which should be dropped, through [Inbound Filters](https://docs.sentry.io/accounts/quotas/#inbound-data-filters)
 - Who to notify, about what error, and how, using [Alert Rules](https://docs.sentry.io/workflow/notifications/alerts/)